Shahbaz has always done politics in his own way: Maryam

 When Maryam was asked if she was satisfied with the performance of Shahbaz Sharif as the party president, she said currently Shahbaz Sharif was leading the party, and running the party affairs in his peculiar style.
 She said Shahbaz Sharif had always done politics in his own style.

 Keeping mum for some moments, Maryam said she didn’t know if the party leaders were launching a movement for their release or just had forgotten them.
 She said she receives a newspaper, but its various parts are mostly cut out before it reaches her.
-However, she said she had been provided books of her choice, and she was reading some of them currently.
-She is reading a book ‘Glimpses of World History’ and some of Paulo Coelho’s books these days, she added.
+However, she said she had been provided books of her choice.

 The PML-N leader said getting bail in cases against them was their right, but she was not sure if they would be granted bail soon.
 She said she and her father knew it well while returning home from London that they would be convicted and they would have to go into appeal in higher courts.
 She said they knew it well that Nawaz Sharif, who’s in his later 60s, had been awarded 10 years jail term and she would have to spend seven years in jail, even then they decided to return to the country.